mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/zip_to_market_mapping.md

 Output **only** the completed `zip_to_market_<region>.csv` file.

+**But first:**
+- Complete the mandatory validation gates (Steps 1-3)
+- Display your validated market ID list
+- Map and validate 10 sample ZIPs
+- Wait for confirmation before proceeding with full mapping

 **Prioritize:**
+1. **Exact market IDs from file** over intuitive alternatives
-1. Realistic patient choice over geographic elegance
+2. Realistic patient choice over geographic elegance
-2. Evidence-based assignments over assumptions
+3. Evidence-based assignments over assumptions
-3. Behavioral accuracy over statistical convenience
+4. Behavioral accuracy over statistical convenience
-4. Documented barriers over proximity alone
+5. Documented barriers over proximity alone

 **Remember:**
 - This enables price comparison for actual care alternatives
+- Getting market IDs wrong breaks the entire system
-- Getting this wrong misleads patients about real options
+- Getting travel times wrong misleads patients about real options
 - Border ambiguity is expected and acceptable
-- Perfect clarity is less important than behavioral accuracy
+- **Validation gates are mandatory, not optional**

 The goal is to answer: **"Given this patient's ZIP code, which healthcare markets can they realistically access for routine and specialty care?"**

+---

+## Appendix: Lessons from Production Failures

+### Failure Case: Pacific Northwest (February 2026)

+**What happened:**
+- LLM invented market IDs like `WA-SEATTLE-CORE`, `WA-TACOMA`, `WA-EVERETT`
+- Actual market file had: `WA-SEATTLE-MAIN`, `WA-SEATTLE-TACOMA`, `WA-SEATTLE-EVERETT`
+- 259 out of 1,002 rows (25.8%) used invalid IDs
+- Data was completely unusable, required full regeneration

+**Why it happened:**
+1. No forcing function to display valid IDs upfront
+2. No validation checkpoint after first 10-50 ZIPs
+3. Examples in prompt used plausible but incorrect IDs
+4. LLM pattern-matched to examples instead of looking up actual file
+5. No automated validation script requirement

+**How V2.0 prevents this:**
+1. ✅ Mandatory Step 1: Display all valid market IDs before mapping
+2. ✅ Mandatory Step 3: Map and validate 10 samples before continuing
+3. ✅ Checkpoint after 50 ZIPs to catch systematic errors early
+4. ✅ Required validation script at end
+5. ✅ Examples use real market IDs from actual regions
+6. ✅ Explicit "do not invent IDs" warnings with real failure case

+**If you skip the validation gates, you will repeat this failure.**

+---

+**Prompt Version:** 2.0 (Production)
+**Last Updated:** February 2026
+**Changes from V1.0:** Added mandatory validation gates, explicit market ID enforcement, checkpoint-based workflow